- Sports and Recreation»

-No matter what color you are, anyone can get burnt from the sun when they spend more time outdoors than normal.
+No matter what shade your skin is, anyone can get burnt from the sun when they spend more time outdoors than normal.
 And while camping, you're usually outside way more than usual.
 We don't realize how much time we spend indoors at home.

-Also, a sunburn doesn't even require a sunny day.
-Cloudy, overcast days can cause worst burns than others, so no matter what weather is predicted, make sure to have some sunscreen along, just in case.
+Keep in mind that a sunburn doesn't even require a sunny day.
+Cloudy, overcast days can cause worse burns than others, so no matter what weather is predicted, make sure to have some sunscreen along, just in case.

 Make sure you use a high enough SPF too, going too low can still allow you to get burnt, and sunburns are not fun while trying to enjoy nature.

 Sunblock works on exposed skin, but what about under your clothes?
 Some clothing lets rays of sun right through, letting you get burned through your clothing.
 Many camping experts suggest wearing long-sleeves when hiking and camping, to prevent your skin being exposed to the sun and wind.
 It makes sense to make sure these pieces of clothing actually block the sun.